YiLimath/YiLimath.github.io/_posts/2025-01-01-blog-post-3-Rationality-Questions.md

 title: 'Birational Geometry Notes: Rationality Questions'
 date: 2025-01-01
 permalink: /posts/2025/01/Rationality/
+published: false
 tags:
   - Moduli Theory
   - Birational Geometry
 ---

-The aim of this series notes is to give a brief introduction to rationality questions in birational geometry.
+The aim of this series of notes is to give a brief introduction to rationality questions in birational geometry.

 ## Part I. Rational Curves